shylaharild/deloitte-test/README.md

 # Deloitte DevOps Recruitment Test

-## Python generate ramdom number between 1 & 100
+## Python generate random number between 1 & 100

 The programs generates random number between 1 and 100 when it is called using the HTTP GET endpoint.
 This program runs on AWS Lambda functions and uses the API Gateway to serve the HTTP endpoint.